Southeast Michigan Seasonal High Tunnel Educational Initiative

-Throughout 2014, the Southeast Michigan RC&D Council will be bringing together the area's agricultural producers, local food advocates, and community organizations to build partnerships around this issue and will produce a series of educational materials to provide valuable information to local producers.
-In addition, the team will conduct workshops in mid-2014 to address the following:
+Throughout 2014-2016, the Sustainable Resources Alliance (formerly the Southeast Michigan RC&D Council) brought together the area's agricultural producers, local food advocates, and community organizations to build partnerships around this issue and will produce a series of educational materials to provide valuable information to local producers in Detroit and Wayne County.
+In addition, the team conducted workshops to address the following:

 - Production and marketing of crops grown in seasonal high tunnels,

 - Management and maintenance of seasonal high tunnels.

 In 2017, this effort will be expanded to the much of the rest of southeast Michigan.

 For more information about the seasonal high tunnels educational programming:

 For more information about NRCS EQIP in southeastern Michigan:

 USDA Natural Resources Conservation Service Programs and Resources